 How can diabetic ketoacidosis be prevented?

-- If you have diabetes take all of your medications as prescribed by your health-care professional.
+- If you have diabetes, take all of your medications as prescribed by your doctor.

 - Learn to recognize the symptoms of elevated blood glucose levels.

 - Don't skip insulin doses (an important factor in prevention).

 - Test your glucose levels regularly as recommended by your doctor.